Three Days Two Nights in Girardot

 Parque Simón Bolívar

-During our three days and two nights stay, the Parque Simón Bolívar was always happening from morning until night.
-Plenty of booths selling various kind of stuff such as crafts, mugs, t-shirts, accessories, painting, food, drinks, offering tattooing services and some were doing performances.
+During our three days and two nights stay the Parque Simón Bolívar was always happening from morning until night.
+Plenty of booths selling various kinds of stuff such as crafts, mugs, t-shirts, accessories, painting, food, drinks, and tattooing services and some were doing performances.

 Girardot Town

-We also tried walking to the Rio Magdalena from Carrera 7, but the area seemed dodgy that we cancelled our plan.
-On our way back to the hotel, we walked past Parroquia San Miguel, and there’s a public market not too far from the church.
+We also tried walking to the Rio Magdalena from Carrera 7, but the area seemed dodgy so we cancelled our plan.
+On our way back to the hotel, we walked past Parroquia San Miguel, and there was a public market not too far from the church.
 The whole area gave me a bad vibe, so I didn’t dare to take my phone out for pictures.

 Locomotive Parque